 I’m pairing up with West Elm for these couple of weeks!
 It was an arugula, apple, balsamic, & bacon combo that first stole my heart at that thin crust pizza place around the corner, and you can find my at-home recipe for it on their blog this morning.
 Thank you so much to West Elm for sponsoring these posts!

-- 1 cup plus 1 tbsp all-purpose flour, plus more as needed
+- 1 cup plus 1 tablespoon (approximately 135 grams) all-purpose flour, plus more as needed

 - Whisk together the flour, salt, and baking powder in a medium bowl.
 In a small bowl or measuring cup, whisk together the water, oil, and honey.
 Pour the water mixture into the flour mixture and stir until a dough comes together.
 Switching to your hands, knead the dough until smooth and supple, about 5 minutes.
 Divide the dough into two equal pieces (or leave as one, for one larger pizza), shape each one into a round disk, cover with a cloth, and let rest on a board for 30 minutes.